kisswiki/kisswiki/src/os/nixos/development.md

 There are currently 139 people with commit access to nixos/nixpkgs.
 The list isn’t public, but as a committer, I can see it.
 I’d personally be in favor of making this list public.

+yakman2020

+Personally, I would not think making the list public would be a good idea.

+Once bad actors understand who they can pressure to commit bad things they might very well do so.
+I would keep the list confidential, but available to auditors.

 https://discourse.nixos.org/t/trust-model-for-nixpkgs/9450/7

 ## bot